Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 The goal isn’t a full home inspection—it’s focused on progress and payment accuracy.

-Licensed home inspectors, construction consultants, or third-party firms with experience in residential and commercial builds typically perform draw inspections.
-At Mason Home Inspections, we specialize in reliable, detailed draw inspections for lenders and builders throughout Chisago, Isanti, Kanabec, Pine, Anoka, Ramsey, Dakota, and Washington counties..
+Licensed home inspectors, construction consultants, or third-party firms with experience in residential and commercial builds typically perform inspections.
+At Mason Home Inspections, we specialize in reliable, detailed inspections for lenders and builders throughout Chisago, Isanti, Kanabec, Pine, Anoka, Ramsey, Dakota, and Washington counties.

 • On-site visit: 15–45 minutes depending on project size